 Missouri: Atchison, Barton, Bates, Cedar, Dade, Gentry, Harrison, Hickory, Holt, Nodaway, St Clair, Vernon, Worth

 PPI can provide your rural community access to safe drug and sharps disposal options.
-For more information, email Abigail Crouse or call 800-578-8898.
+We have also developed workplace training tools that industry partners can use for short safety talks.
+To request a training, in-person or virtual, as well as resources such as poster and presentation templates, email Abigail Crouse or call 800-578-8898.

 Prescription Drug Disposal